-- a.
-All storm water detention pond hydrologic and hydraulic analysis and design calculations shall be certified by the authorized registered professional (refer to Subsection 8.2.1.
-Paragraph a.). - b.
-All storm water detention facilities shall be designed to detain the 1-year storm runoff, for the area draining to the pond, for 24 hours.
+- b.
+All storm water management facilities shall be designed to detain the 1-year storm runoff, for the area draining to the pond, for 24 hours.
 For the project, this volume called the channel protection volume, shall be equal to or greater than the 1-year storm runoff volume from the project.
 In addition, these facilities shall control the peak flow rates associated with storms having 2-year, 5-year, 10-year, and 25-year return frequencies so that flows from the developed site do not exceed those associated with pre-development conditions at the project boundary nor increase the peak flows by more than 5 percent at the point downstream from the project in the drainage basin where the project area is 10 percent of the total basin.
-Where adverse impacts, as defined in section 8.2.2.a, occur during the 100-year storm, the 100-year storm shall also be regulated.
+Where adverse impacts, as defined in section 8.2.2.a, occur during the 100-year storm, the 100-year storm shall also be regulated. - c.

-- c.
 A variety of methods of achieving stormwater management goals shall be acceptable in providing detention facilities.
 The type of facility provided shall be based on the following criteria: - (1) The type of development which the detention facility is being provided, - (2) The type of development which the detention facility is intended to protect, - (3) Volume of stormwater to be stored, - (4) Origin and magnitude of the flows to be managed, - (5) Topographic opportunities and limitations, - (6) Safety Considerations, but not limited to, installation of fence (solid or other types), berm, vegetation/landscaping, etc. approved by the Director, Department of Planning and Development, - (7) Maintenance requirements, - (8) Aesthetic considerations, - (9) Likelihood of facility operation interfering with access to public or private facilities, - (10) Proximity of facility to property lines, utilities, buffers, etc., and; - (11) Similar site-specific constraints. - d.
 Detention facilities may be of any of the following types, and two or more types may be used in combination with one another: - (1) Normally-dry basins, whether excavated or created by damming a natural drainage feature, or a combination of both methods, - (2) Lakes and ponds, whether excavated or created by damming a natural drainage feature, or a combination of both methods, - (3) Parking lot facilities, - (4) Underground facilities, and - (5) Roof top facilities. - e.
 Reservoir routing methods shall be used for all detention facility design. - f.
-The hydrologic methodology used for any given project shall conform to the Gwinnett County Storm Water Design Manual. - g.
-Runoff coefficients and runoff Curve Numbers used for pre- and post-development conditions shall be consistent with those shown in the Gwinnett County Storm Water Design Manual.
-The USGS Method shall be used where applicable to check the
+The hydrologic methodology used for any given project shall conform to the Gwinnett County Stormwater Management Manual. - g.
+Runoff coefficients and runoff Curve Numbers used for pre- and post-development conditions shall be consistent with those shown in the Gwinnett County Stormwater